-Staff Contact details What assistance they can provide Student Administration and Support admin@bluelotus.edu.au Ph: (03) 9349 2513 Reception is the first point of contact for all students and customers.
+Staff Contact details What assistance they can provide Student Support Coordinator Courtney Cook Email: admin@bluelotus.edu.au Ph: (03) 9349 2513 To assist students with all complaints and appeals Refer to CEO for any appeal against decisions made by himself/herself Student Administration and student support admin@bluelotus.edu.au Ph: (03) 9349 2513 Reception is the first point of contact for all students and customers.
 Student administration and support officer is responsible for providing exceptional service at first point of contact either by phone or in person for all students and customers.
-Following are the some of the key responsibilities: Pre-enrolment & post enrolment activities.
-Manage all Student Registration / Enrolment Academic & graduation records Attending to student enquiries and client services Provide support and relief for students Course orientation information and timetables Student attendance monitoring and reporting Reception & General Administration Support Request Library resources Provide support regrading academic.
+Following are the some of the key responsibilities: Pre-enrolment &amp; post enrolment activities.
+Manage all Student Registration / Enrolment Academic &amp; graduation records Attending to student enquiries and client services Provide support and relief for students Course orientation information and timetables Student attendance monitoring and reporting Reception &amp; General Administration Support Request Library resources Provide support regarding academic.
 Personal or any other support assistance.
 Arrange professional counselling and other external services requested for support.
-Complaints and appeals Suspension deferment or cancellation requests Transfer requests Legal assistance Airport pick assistance
+Complaints and appeals Suspension deferment or cancellation requests Transfer requests Legal assistance